 - Panama City has its own Oyster Trail with over a dozen oyster purveyors and restaurants, including Gene’s Oyster Bar, with its own historical marker.

-- Honor Allen, a Panama City native, is a four-time National Oyster Shucking Champion with his own documentary, “The Oyster Shucker” available on streaming platforms now.
+- Honor Allen, a Panama City native, is a six-time National Oyster Shucking Champion with his own documentary, “The Oyster Shucker” available on streaming platforms now.

 - The historic Bay County Courthouse is home to the landmark Gideon v.
 Wainwright case, in which the Supreme Court upheld the U.S. Constitution’s 6th Amendment, granting criminal defendants the right to free court-appointed defense counsel.
 It’s also an official stop on the U.S. Civil Rights Trail.